newchuyalong/libgdx-learning/Steering-Behaviors.md

 to get familiar with steering behaviors and their parameters.
 Especially, play with parameter values and see what happens.
 Such experimentation really speaks more than 1000 words.**

+## Characters as Points ##

+Although a character consists of a 2D sprite or a 3D model that occupies some space in the game world, many movement algorithms assume that the character can be treated as a single point.
+Collision detection, obstacle avoidance, and some other algorithms use the size of the character to influence their results, but movement itself assumes the character is at a single point.

+This is a process similar to that used by physics programmers who treat objects in the game as a "rigid body" located at its center of mass.
+Collision detection and other forces can be applied to anywhere on the object, but the algorithm that determines the movement of the object converts them so it can deal only with the center of mass.

 ## What the hell is 2.5D? ##